bhisaac/5eFP/5eFP-SRD.md

 ### Actions

 **Paralyzing Touch.** Melee Spell Attack, reach 1, one creature.
 Hit: cold damage.
-The target must succeed on a CON saving throw or be paralyzed until the end of the encounter.
-The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+The target must succeed on a CON check or be paralyzed until the end of the encounter.
+The target can repeat the check at the end of each of its turns, ending the effect on itself on a success.

 ### Elite Features